-Reclamation and Closure
+22 Reclamation and Closure

 Updates to this section from the 2005 Feasibility Study are with respect to the relocated plant site, infrastructure, a revised footprint of the rock storage area, a revised location of the North Dam for the TSF, and the extended life of the mine from 25 years to 28.3 years.
-The reclamation cost estimates for the first five years and for the closure have been revised and are detailed in Section 17, Financial Analysis.
-For other details please refer to the earlier published Technical Report of 2004 and the Feasibility Study report of 2005.
+The reclamation cost estimates for the first five years and for the closure have been revised and are detailed in Section 28.